 The applicant requests that the properties be designated Commercial with an associated zone of RC.
 The applicant's submittal included a side-by-side comparison of the allowed uses in the RC, BP and LI/BP zones.
 The uses allowed in both the RC and BP zone are quite similar in all of the major categories with the exception of two---Industrial and Residential.

 In the RC zone industrial uses are not allowed except "optical goods" and "packaging of prepared materials".
 The city's industrial areas, specifically the BP and LI/BP zones, do not allow residential uses such as apartments and retirement homes.
-The RC Zone allows for retirement homes, but other residential uses (e.g. apartments) are only after approval of a development agreement by the Camas City Council and other performance stipulations (Refer to Note #10, CMC18.07.030).
+The RC Zone allows for residential uses after approval of a development agreement and other performance stipulations (Refer to Note #10, CMC18.07.030).
+Note 10 is applicable to both the RC and CC commercial zoning designations.
+Although not proposed, the MX commercial zone allows most residential uses without a development agreement and allows high-tech uses.

 As discussed, the majority of the city's land area is designated as residential land.
 The city is on track to meet both its employment and residential goals.
-The uses allowed within the comparison zones of BP and RC are only dissimilar in a very narrow use category.
+The uses allowed within the comparison zones are only dissimilar in a very narrow use category.
 The proposal to develop the sites with office uses is consistent with both industrial and commercial zones.
-However, approval to convert the land to RC zoning, carries a potential that all other uses within the RC zone be allowed.
+However, approval to convert the land to RC zoning, carries a potential that all other uses within the RC zone be allowed, including conversion to residential use.